-This project aims to create greater policy awareness of the future issues and a greater collaboration between policy and research on using new approaches to support transformation of food systems.
+This project aimed to create greater policy awareness of future issues and a greater collaboration between policy and research on using new approaches to support transformation of food systems.

 - Analyze some of the key aspects of the food system of the EGP region that have been ignored in the existing literature and prepare status papers on each one of them highlighting the key facts, trends and patterns, and gaps in our understanding of the dynamics of each component.

 - Carry out empirical assessment, using key informant interviews and phone surveys, to assess the impact of COVID-19 on farm households in Bangladesh, India, and Nepal with a focus on understanding the impact of the lockdowns on price realization of food grains and perishable high-value agricultural commodities and the main challenges farmers faced in harvesting, selling their produce, and the sowing of new crops.

 - Organise a high-level regional workshop on foresight for a more sustainable food system in the EGP region to share the findings of the three SRAs and inform the agenda of the ongoing regional and global research and policy discussions on sustainable food systems.

 - 3 publishable reports on the impact of COVID-19 on farming families in Bangladesh, Bihar (India), and Nepal.
 These papers are based on in-person or telephone interviews of farmers from the three countries.